 The banker struggled a little as Chelsea fought back but he overpowered her and lifted her chin to face the audience.
 He pried her mouth open to show her teeth and pulled down the front of her dress to bare her breasts.
 Chelsea quickly pulled it back up and the kettle got closer to whistling.
 Her temper had gotten her in trouble before, she did all she could to restrain herself.

-"I have a twenty dollar bid, good gentlemen, do i hear twenty-five?
-She is a fine cook."
+"I have a twenty dollar bid, good gentlemen, do I hear twenty-five?
+She is a fine cook and good for cleaning."

 The auction went on, soon all the property including Chelsea were sold off.
 She was then taken away along with another girl and some china in a wagon heading away from the town square.

 Angus Millwood was a proud self made man and came to prominence here in the growing town of Providence.
-He wished his father could see him now.
+He wished his father could see him right now.
 He would be surprised to see his son so established and Angus would have loved to rub his face in it before shooting him.
 Wilbur Millwood had been a hard, cruel and uncaring bastard who would beat and berate his children and his wife.
 Angus' poor mother Rebecca suffered at his hand before she died young and broken-spirited.
-Angus wished he had been brave enough to kill the wicked bastard but nature had taken it's course and he had died a painful death due to illness.
-Thank heavens, God did answer prayers.
+Angus wished he had been brave enough to kill the wicked bastard but nature had taken it's course.
+His father had died a most painful death due to illness.
+Thank heavens, God did answer prayers and the wicked did receive their just rewards.

-Now his tobacco, which sprawled over several acres, was some of the best in the country and he had also an orange orchard.
-Angus also keep a few horses and did sell them occasionally.
-He puffed his chest as he watched his eldest son Albert ride in a wagon of supplies, slaves and a crate of that good whiskey he loved so much.
+Now his tobacco, which sprawled over several acres, was some of the best in the country.
+There was an orange orchard too, to the left of the tobacco fields.
+They were just coming into maturity now.
+Angus kept a few horses and that he did sell at the markets every now and then.
+He puffed his chest feeling quite proud.
+The wagon of supplies, slaves and a crate of that good whiskey he loved so much was nearing his sprawling house on the plantation.
+It was good time to be Angus Millwood , he smiled and waved at his son, Albert Millwood.